cloudtower/chatalyzer/README.md

 ## Chat retrieval and supported modes

-At the moment, this tool only supports chat data exported via e-mail from Android devices running in English or German language mode.
-More devices and languages coming soon.
+At the moment, this tool supports:

+- WhatsApp chats exported via email from Android devices
+- WhatsApp chats exported via email from iOS devices
+- Telegram chats exported as JSON from the Telegram desktop app

 ![Screenshot](screenshot.png)